Spectroscopy at Scale: Finding Interpretable Structure in Pythia-1.4B

 In recent work we showed that susceptibilities can identify known structures like the induction circuit in small networks (Baker et al. 2025) and found hundreds of interpretable structures in Pythia-14M (Gordon et al. 2026).
 The next step was to find more abstract structures in larger networks.
 In this post we report on our progress towards this goal:

-- More structures: in Pythia-1.4B we find 57,236 susceptibility clusters, organized into 19 interpretable semantic regions spanning code, mathematics, biomedicine, legal text, and natural language.
+• More structures: in Pythia-1.4B we find 57,236 susceptibility clusters, organized into interpretable semantic regions.

-sheandheracross scales, we see them reorganize from surface-form groupings in Pythia-14M (e.g.shein “he/she”) to grammatical-role groupings in Pythia-1.4B (subject, object, possessive).
+• Scale changes what the method finds: following tokens like she and her across scales, we see them reorganize from surface-form groupings in Pythia-14M (e.g. she in “he/she”) to grammatical-role groupings in Pythia-1.4B.

 While quite abstract, our clusters fall short of the most abstract SAE features.
-This is to be expected since Pythia-1.4B is, according to our best guess, three orders of magnitude smaller.
-Nonetheless we think this is encouraging evidence that susceptibilities are beginning to reach the territory of abstraction that SAEs have demonstrated, and we expect that applying the same methodology to larger networks will reveal yet more abstract patterns.
+This is to be expected since Pythia-1.4B is, according to our best guess, three orders of magnitude smaller than Claude 3 Sonnet.
+Nonetheless, this is encouraging evidence that susceptibilities are beginning to reach the territory of abstraction that SAEs have demonstrated.
+We expect that applying the same methodology to larger networks will reveal yet more abstract patterns.

 What is Spectroscopy?